 Here are a few universities in Hong Kong we recommend:

-Institutions in Hong Kong enjoy a high degree of autonomy in admission of students, and admission requirements may vary between different institutions.
+Institutions in Hong Kong enjoy a high degree of autonomy in the admission of students, and application requirements may vary between different institutions.
 Some institutions will invite applicants to attend interviews.
 You are advised to read the course information provided by institutions carefully and contact the institution(s) you intend to apply for if you need further advice and clarification.

 Generally, the main documents students should provide include the following: